-BMP 1.3 Metering With Commodity ON TRACK
+BMP 1.3 Metering With Commo odity ON TRACK

-7034 Palmdale Water District
+7034 Palmdale Water District :

 Numbered Unmetered Accounts No

-Metered Accounts billed by volume of use Yes
+Metered Accounts billed by volume of use e Yes

 Number of CII Accounts with Mixed Use Meters 61

-Conducted a feasibility study to assess merits of a program to provide incentives to switch mixed-use accounts to dedicated landscape meters?
-Yes
+Conducted a feasibility study to assess m program to provide incentives to switch m accounts to dedicated landscape meters? nixed-use Yes

 Feasibility Study provided to CUWCC?
 Yes

 Date: 1/1/0001

 Uploaded file name:

-Completed a written plan, policy or program to test, repair and replace meters Yes
+Completed a written plan, policy or progra repair and replace meters am to test, Yes

-At Least As effective As
+At Least As effective As Yes

-Commodity is billed in tiers using an average of the lowest billed months over 3 years for Tier 1 and an average for a total of Tier 1 and 2 over the lowest 3 months and the months prior and after to set the base allocation.
+Commodity is billed in tiers using an avera for a total of Tier 1 and 2 over the lowest 3

 Exemption No